theblockstalk/upgradeable-proxy/README.md

 12. Change functions from payable to non-payable and non-payable to payable
     - See contract _UintEther_
     - **Note:** Normal contract inheritance does not allow this functionality.
 Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
 Use with caution. **TODO:** is this true???
+13. Create upgradeable fallback functions ().
+You can have payable fallback functions and you can upgrade and change from payable to not-payable and visa-versa.
+    - See contract _UintFallback_

 #### 3.3.2 You can't